jonnonz1/nz-statute-book/acts/public/1993/electoral-act-1993.md

 (19) Where the name or names given by a candidate as the name or names to be used on the ballot paper are too long to fit on the ballot paper, the Electoral Commission may abbreviate the name or names to be shown in such manner as will enable them to fit on the ballot paper.

 ### 151 Name of political party for constituency candidates
-(1) Where a name is shown on a nomination paper, or other document on which a constituency candidate consents to his or her nomination, as the name of the constituency candidate’s political party, the Returning Officer may, if he or she considers it necessary, require the candidate to produce evidence sufficient to satisfy the Returning Officer of the candidate’s eligibility to claim that accreditation.
+(1) If the name of the constituency candidate’s political party is shown on a nomination paper or consent to nomination, the Electoral Commission may require the candidate to produce sufficient evidence to satisfy the Electoral Commission of the candidate’s eligibility to claim that accreditation.
-(2) Subject to the concurrence of the Electoral Commission, where the Returning Officer considers that the name shown on the nomination paper or other document as the name of the constituency candidate’s political party is indecent or offensive or excessively long or likely to cause confusion to or mislead electors,—
+(2) If the Electoral Commission considers that the name of the constituency candidate’s political party shown on the candidate’s nomination paper or consent to nomination is indecent or offensive or excessively long or likely to cause confusion to or mislead electors, the Electoral Commission—
-  (a) the Returning Officer shall, after consultation with the candidate, show on the ballot paper as the name of the candidate’s political party such name as the Returning Officer and the candidate agree upon in place of that shown on the nomination paper or other document; and
+  (a) must, after consultation with the candidate, show on the ballot paper as the name of the candidate’s political party such name as the Electoral Commission and the candidate agree in place of that shown on the nomination paper or consent to nomination; or
-  (b) if, on such consultation, the Returning Officer and the candidate cannot agree, or if consultation is not reasonably practicable, the Returning Officer shall not show any name on the ballot papers as the name of the candidate’s political party.
+  (b) must not show any name on the ballot papers as the name of the candidate’s political party if after consultation the Electoral Commission and the candidate cannot agree, or if consultation is not reasonably practicable.

 **Death or incapacity of candidate**

 ### 151A Interpretation
-For the purposes of sections 152A to 153H, a candidate is incapacitated if the Returning Officer or, as the case requires, the Electoral Commission is satisfied that, because the candidate is suffering from a serious illness or has sustained a serious injury,—
+For the purposes of sections 152A to 153H, a candidate is incapacitated if the Electoral Commission is satisfied that, because the candidate is suffering from a serious illness or has sustained a serious injury,—
   (a) if section 152A applies, the candidate is unable to personally withdraw his or her nomination; and (b) in any case, the candidate, if elected, would be unlikely to be capable of taking the Oath of Allegiance as a member of Parliament on the 61st day after writ day.